berkeley-cs164-2023/class-compiler-f23/README.md

-The in-class compiler status after the first class session on adding Booleans to the compiler.
+The in-class compiler status after the class session on adding Boolean operations and conditionals to the compiler.
 See compiler implementation notes for much more detail.

 To run: